Ruff&Cut

 Ruff&Cut is an American fine jewelry company founded by Wade Watson in 2008.
-The company sells ethically sourced jewelry items that contain conflict-free diamonds and gem stones and recycled metals.
+The company sells ethically sourced jewelry items that contain conflict-free diamonds and gemstones and recycled metals.

+Overview

 The company's headquarters are in New York City and its products are sold via e-commerce, retail and wholesale.
 The name "Ruff&Cut" refers to the ruff sandpiper bird, which inhabits southern Africa, and to cut diamonds; as a whole, "ruff and cut" is a play on words referring to rough and cut diamonds, as well as the ruff sandpiper.

 History

-Although the company was officially launched in September 2008, founder Wade Watson started formulating Ruff&Cut in January 2007 when he became inspired to create a company that "gives back" after the attacks on September 11.
+Although the company was officially launched in September 2008, founder Wade Watson started formulating Ruff&Cut in January 2007 when he became inspired to create a company that "gives back" after the September 11 attacks.
 He was already involved in the diamond mining trade, and decided to create a jewelry company with only conflict-free diamonds and recycled metals of 18k gold and sterling silver.
 Watson put together a team of designers interested in creating environmentally and socially conscious jewelry designs such as Todd Reed and Me&Ro and launched the official website containing all of the designs in September 2008.